(knavilio / pixabay)

 Don’t ignore these five signs:

-One of the most common issues with a poor drainage system is erosion.
+One of the most common issues with a poor drainage system is erosion and our landscape drainage services in Naperville can help you repair this issue.
 As water runs over land and down slopes, it takes soil with it, stealing nutrients away from plants.
 Erosion can damage your garden beds and even cause damage to your sidewalks and foundations by removing support beneath them.
 Gaps can grow so large that it leads to a collapsed patio or walkway.

 Your gutter system is designed to channel rainwater and snowmelt to the corners of your home and away from the foundation.
 They prevent water from pouring down the side of your home and soaking the ground around the foundation.
 If your gutters aren’t properly cleaned or if they are too small, they may not be able to handle large volumes of water.
 Water will flow over the top or seep underneath the gutter, allowing excess moisture to build around your home.